 • The column headers must match those in the sample file (see table below).

-• Each row should represent a single transaction.
+• Each row represents a single transaction.

 CSV Column Descriptions and Examples